aws/c3r/README.md

 1. Java Runtime Environment version 11 or newer.

 2. Enough disk storage to hold cleartext data, temporary files, and the encrypted output.
-See the AWS Clean Rooms documentation for details on how settings affect storage needs.
+See the "[Guidelines for the C3R encryption client](https://docs.aws.amazon.com/clean-rooms/latest/userguide/crypto-computing-guidelines.html)" section of the user guide for details on how settings affect storage needs.

 ### Supported Data Formats

-Currently CSV and Parquet file formats are supported.
-Parquet support is limited (see the FAQ and AWS Clean Rooms documentation for details).
+CSV and Parquet file formats are supported.
+Details and  limitations are found in the "[Supported file and data types](https://docs.aws.amazon.com/clean-rooms/latest/userguide/crypto-computing-file-types.html)" section of the user guide.

 The core functionality of the C3R encryption client is format agnostic; the SDK can be used for any format by implementing an appropriate [RowReader](https://github.com/aws/c3r/blob/main/c3r-sdk-core/src/main/java/com/amazonaws/c3r/io/RowReader.java) and [RowWriter](https://github.com/aws/c3r/blob/main/c3r-sdk-core/src/main/java/com/amazonaws/c3r/io/RowWriter.java).

+### AWS CLI Options in C3R

+Modes which make API calls to AWS services feature optional `--profile` and `--region` flags, allowing for convenient selection of an AWS CLI named profile and AWS region respectively.

-### C3R CLI Modes of Operation
+### C3R CLI Modes

 The C3R encryption client is an executable JAR with a command line interface (CLI).
 It has several modes of operation which are described in the usage help message, e.g.: